awmottaz/supd/README.md

     be used for the updates file.
 The "-f" global flag overrides this setting.
 If neither are set, "$HOME/supd.json" is used.

-Global options:
+Options:

     -f    set the path for the updates file

-Options:

-    -h    display these help instructions
-    -v    print the version number
-    -e    open the updates file for editing (using $EDITOR)

-Other commands:
+Commands:

     did        document a task completed today
+    edit       open the updates file for editing help       show this usage information
     note       save a note from today
     plan       set/view your plan for today
     show       print selected updates